johankraft/DevAlertDemoSTM32L475/README.md

 - devalerts3 - uploads to your Amazon S3 bucket (hosted by the device builder)

 In this demo, we use the devalerthttps tool for the upload.
 This is not intended for direct upload from devices, but is easier to get started with.

 To use it, follow the following steps:

 1. Install Python if you don't already have it.

+2. Download the DevAlert desktop tools and extract the .zip file to a suitable location.
+You find the Windows version at https://percepio.com/downloads/da-tools-windows.zip.

-2. Run devalerthttps to enter your DevAlert credentials.
+3. Run devalerthttps to enter your DevAlert credentials.
 These are saved for future sessions.

 	devalerthttps set-username --username email@domain.com

 	devalerthttps set-password
 	Password:

 Note that this username/password authentication is only used for DevAlert evaluation accounts, to simplify evaluation.
 Production accounts use mutual TLS authentication for receiving alert data and only "metadata" is uploaded in such configurations.
 The diagnostic payloads like core dumps and traces then remain on the customer side, in your own storage.

-3. Close any terminal programs that are already connected to the same COM port.
+4. Close any terminal programs that are already connected to the same COM port.

 	If using Windows and have Teraterm installed:

-		- Copy the DA-tools directory to a suitable location.

 		- Make sure your terminal program is in your PATH (e.g. ttermpro.exe) so it can be called from the command line.

 		- Run the da-serial-eval script (.bat) with the COM port provided as argument.
-This will start Teraterm on COM9 and upload the data using the devalerthttps tool.
+The below example will start Teraterm on COM9 and upload the data using the devalerthttps tool.

 			devalertserial-sandbox.bat 9